Importance of ASVAB for Navy Aspirants

 Requirements for the Navy

-For getting enlisted in the U.S. Navy candidates should score the minimum navy ASVAB requirements score.
+For getting enlisted in the U.S. Navy candidates should attain a minimum score in the AFQT.
 This is the first step in getting enlisted.
 The composite scores reflect the candidate's ability and aptitude.
 Therefore, based on the composite scores, a job in the Navy will be offered to the enlisted candidates.

 Setting a Target Score

 While setting a target score, the candidates must consider many aspects; and a target AFQT score and a target composite score are the major two among those.
 After these two target scores are set, it is easier for the candidates to work towards achieving them.

 AFQT Target Score- The candidates must know the requirements of the AFQT scores for the Navy before setting a target.
 This target score should be above the minimum that the navy requires for enlistment purposes because only if the candidates get a score above the minimum score, will they be selected.